The first thing you need to do to get readers for your posts is to write catchy blog post titles.

 And it is the catchy post title which gets your attention most.

-So, if you want to get readers to read your post, it is important to write catchy post title.
+So, if you want to get readers to read your posts, it is important to write catchy post titles.

 Then give attention to your blog post titles.